ethi-technologies/policies/ethi-privacy-statement.md

 #### Tracking and analytics

-We use a number of third-party analytics and service providers to help us evaluate our Users' use of Ethi, compile statistical reports on activity, and improve our content and Website performance.
+We may use third-party analytics and service providers to help us evaluate our Users' use of Ethi, compile statistical reports on activity, and improve our content and Website performance.

 ### How Ethi secures your information